Custom Industrial Ovens Tailored to Your Production Line

 Typical examplesJob shops, maintenance workshops, project-based manufacturing, prototyping and frequent engineering changes; large weldments; tooling and dies.Automotive and e-mobility lines, motor and stator production, composite panel lines, powder coating lines, high-volume castings and continuous forming processes.

-All dimensions, power ratings and loading capacities shown are typical reference data.
-ZonHoo industrial ovens are highly customized systems – final usable workspace, external dimensions and connected load will be defined in your project-specific proposal.
+All dimensions, power ratings and loading approaches shown are typical reference data.
+ZonHoo industrial ovens are highly customized systems — final usable workspace, external dimensions, connected load, airflow design, and loading method will be defined in your project-specific proposal.
+If your process requires operators, carts, racks, or large assemblies to enter the chamber, our industrial walk-in oven solutions may be a better fit than a smaller batch oven.

 Suitable Applications for Custom Industrial Ovens

-ZonHoo custom industrial ovens support many processes where standard ovens are simply not enough, including:
+ZonHoo custom industrial ovens support many processes where standard ovens are simply not enough, especially when the application requires larger chamber space, special loading access, or a walk-in oven layout for oversized products:

 • Precision heat treatment and stress relieving for steel, aluminum and other alloys